Honors College Staff

 Academic Advisor and Managing Editor of LOGOS: A Journal of Undergraduate Research

-Emma Bishop graduated with a Bachelor of Arts in English from the Honors College in May 2021.
-She also had minors in French and Technical Writing.
+Molly Del Rossi graduated with a Bachelor of Arts in English/Creative Writing from the Honors College in May 2023.
+She also had a minor in Journalism and earned a certificate in Editing and Publishing.
 She is currently pursuing an M.A. in English.
 She hopes to start her career in editing or publishing after she receives her Master's.
-Emma's favorite area of study is British literature, specifically early British literature such as Chaucer and queer studies of Victorian literature.
-Emily Brontë is a particular favorite of hers.
+Molly is a poet primarily and hopes to submit her poetry chapter book she worked on during her undergrad to competitions or publishers.
+Her biggest goal is to create a new piece of writing every single day.